-The Denmark international is no longer needed at the Emirate Stadium, and the Premier League side are ready to offload the towering striker this summer.
+The Denmark international is no longer needed at the Emirate Stadium, and the Premier League side is ready to offload the towering striker this summer.

-Meanwhile, Roma striker Marco Borriello is keen on a return to Juventus, but the Serie A titleholders only see the 30-year-old as an emergency solution.
+Meanwhile, Roma striker Marco Borriello is keen on a return to Juventus, but the Serie A titleholder only sees the 30-year-old as an emergency solution.

 The Italian transfer window closes on Friday Aug.
 31.